ehuan2/tf-binding/ReadMe.md

 4. Set of motifs for each transcription factor that suggests a sequence should be technically open, also in a txt file.

 Move all of these under `data/`.

+## Requirements setup
+Create your virtualenv, and then install using `pip install -r requirements.txt`.